timoconnellaus/create-tsrouter-app/README.md

 Choose your preferred package manager (`npm`, `bun`, `yarn`, `pnpm`, or `deno`) either through the interactive CLI or using the `--package-manager` flag.

 Extensive documentation on using the TanStack Router, migrating to a File Base Routing approach, as well as integrating [@tanstack/react-query](https://tanstack.com/query/latest) and [@tanstack/store](https://tanstack.com/store/latest) can be found in the generated `README.md` for your project.

+### Toolchain

+Choose your preferred solution for formatting and linting either through the interactive CLI or using the `--toolchain` flag.

+Setting this flag to `biome` will configure it as your toolchain of choice, adding a `biome.json` to the root of the project.
+Consult the [biome documentation](https://biomejs.dev/guides/getting-started/) for further customization.

 ## Add-ons (experimental)